gilliC/myWebsite/README.md

 Just a simple website which with it I'm trying to learn React and its friends.
 In this website I'm using:

 • Redux

 • React-bootstrap

 • Font awesome

 • react-transition-group

 • react-router-dom

 • animated

 • chart.JS

 • Firebase

 • react-day-picker

 • moment.js

+• SASS